Gilles Gilbert: Playing career

 Gilbert recorded 17 playoff victories for Boston.
 As of 2019 he ranks sixth in all-time playoff wins among Boston goaltenders.
+He also set the Bruins record for most assists by a goaltender in one singular postseason with 3.
+He also holds the record for most assist by a Bruins goalie in the postseason with 4.

 Gilbert was the Bruins goalie during the 1979 Stanley Cup playoffs semifinal game 7 against the Montreal Canadiens, when Guy Lafleur tied the game after the infamous too many men penalty against Boston, and then Yvon Lambert scored the series-winning goal in overtime; Gilbert was still named the game's first star.
 Cheevers was benched after losing the first two games of the series, and Gilbert took over as the starter thereafter, overall being named the game's first star three times in the five games against Montreal.
 Montreal's Steve Shutt exclaimed of these performances that “Gilles Gilbert stood on his head.
 He was the reason they got to the seventh game”.

 Gilbert was in net for Detroit on February 11, 1982, when the Vancouver Canucks became the first team with two successful penalty shots in the same game, as Thomas Gradin and Ivan Hlinka scored for the Canucks in the third period of a 4-4 tie.
+After severing in a backup role for the red wings for 3 seasons he would ultimately retire after the 1982-83 season putting an end to his NHL career that lasted over a decade.
+He is still remembered fondly by Bruins fans for his 7 great seasons with the team and all of his acrobatic saves.
+As a result in 2023 he would be named one of the 100 best Bruins players of all time.

+Post Playing Career

+Gilbert was a pro scout and goaltending coach for the New York Islanders from 1996 to 2001.